LinuxDigger/remserial-1/README.md

 -r machinename		The remote machine name to connect to.
 If not
 			specified, then this is the server side.

--p netport		Specifiy IP port# (default 23000)
+-p netport		Specifiy IP port# (default 23000).

--s "stty params"	If serial port, specify stty parameters, see man stty -d			Run as daemon programs
+-s "stty params"	If serial port, specify stty parameters, see man stty.

+-d			Run as daemon programs.

--x debuglevel		Set debug level, 0 is default, 1,2 give more info -l linkname		If the device is /dev/ptmx, creates a symbolic link
+-x debuglevel		Set debug level, 0 is default, 1,2 give more info.

+-l linkname		If the device is /dev/ptmx, creates a symbolic link
                         to the corresponding slave pseudo-tty so that another application has a static device name to use.

--m max-connections	Maximum number of simultaneous client connections to allow device			Character oriented device node such as /dev/ttyS0.
+-m max-connections	Maximum number of simultaneous client connections to allow.

+device			Character oriented device node such as /dev/ttyS0.